majdbousaad/Magna-project/README.md

 A training project for MagnaMedia

 ## Solutions
-1. Adding `@ManyToOne` relation
+1. Adding custom configurations classes in order to enable the transactional annotation.
-2. Adding more exceptions
+2. Removing `Vehicle_Passenger` table with mappedBy.
-3. Adding repositories for superclasses to fetch their entities
+3. Adding controllers for super classes.

 ## Problem

-1. No transactional
+No problems yet